ariadne-cps/ariadne/doc/smt_solver_design.md

 The immediate work on `solvers-smt#830` is:

-1. define the supported DP epsilon regime and a validated terminal decision rule for non-splittable boxes, then eliminate algorithmic `UNKNOWN` on the corresponding bounded QF_NRA fragment while retaining explicit resource-limit and out-of-contract `UNKNOWN`;
+1. distinguish DP-resolution exhaustion explicitly from resource exhaustion in statistics/result diagnostics, with sequential, parallel and Boolean tests;
+2. investigate validated expression/domain-specific resolution certificates that could identify a larger two-outcome DP fragment; do not introduce a universal epsilon floor without a proof;
+3. improve DP decision power through stronger symbolic simplification, correlation-preserving/shared expression evaluation and contractors before reconsidering any stronger completeness claim;
-2. preserve deterministic, nontrivial tests for every introduced behavior;
+4. preserve deterministic, nontrivial tests for every introduced behavior;
-3. after every green functional test run, regenerate coverage and restore 100% function and branch coverage before starting the next feature tranche;
+5. after every green functional test run, regenerate coverage and restore 100% function and branch coverage before starting the next feature tranche;
-4. retain the audited single compiler-mapped line anomaly unless a semantic source change resolves it naturally;
+6. retain the audited compiler-mapped line anomaly unless a semantic source change resolves it naturally;
-5. later add CI coverage gates so regressions in functions, lines or branches fail automatically.
+7. later add CI coverage gates so regressions in functions, lines or branches fail automatically.

 The current development workflow intentionally uses local compilation and test